open-sauced/docs/docs/features/insights.md

 ## Sharing Your Insights Page with Your Teammates

-After you've created your insights page, share it with your team.
+After you've created your Insights Page, share it with your team.
-An insight page is a dashboard containing selected repositories that you and your team can get insights from.

 Sharing this page with teammates ensures that everyone is well-informed about the project's status and can collaborate more effectively.
 It fosters a collaborative environment where team members can align their efforts, make informed decisions, and collectively work toward the organization's success.

 ## Direction